amethyst/amethyst/book/src/concepts/state.md

 * ResultState

-While you could effectively insert all the game's logic into a single state `GameState`, dividing it in multiple parts makes it much easier to reason about and maintain.
+While you could effectively insert all the game's logic into a single state `GameState`, dividing it into multiple parts makes it much easier to reason about and maintain.

 ## State Manager